 Concerns over the sharing of confidential medical records

-Unless patients complete and send an opt-out form to their GP practice by the 23rd June 2021 they are granting the NHS to share their confidential medical records with third parties.
+Unless patients complete and send an opt-out form to their GP practice by the 23rd June 2021 (NB now extended to 1st Sep 2021), they are granting the NHS permission to share their confidential medical records with third parties.
 The NHS is effectively releasing the responsibility of keeping medical records confidential for patient and surgery use only.
 Unless we as individual patients proactively opt-out, our data will be made available to other parties.
 Patient groups are stating that insufficient information around this decision or sufficient notice is being provided by the NHS.

 The NHS Digital state that if you do not want your personally identifiable information to be shared outside your practice you have to register to opt-out.